Stan (dinosaur): Description

 The most notable aspect of Stan is his nearly complete and perfectly preserved skull.
 It is widely regarded as the best T. rex skull ever discovered.
 Although the bones were separated from each other before excavation, they were in pristine condition and ideal for study by researchers.
 According to Pete Larson of the Black Hills Institute, Stan's skull has enabled scientists to learn more about the T. rex's cranial kinesis, or movement of the skull bones, than any other T. rex specimen.
 Because of Stan's narrow pelvis, some paleontologists interpret the specimen as being male, though this method of determining sex in T. rex is controversial.

-Stan is approximately 11.78 m in length as measured by the Hutchinson et al. 2011, Stan, measured another way, was 12 m long, 3.7 m high at the hips, and is estimated to be about 66 million years old.
+Stan is around 11.78 m in length as measured by the Hutchinson et al. 2011, Stan, measured another way, was 12 m long, 3.7 m high at the hips, and is estimated to be around 66 million years old.
 Body mass estimates for this specimen include 7.6 tonnes from Bates et al. in 2009, 5.9 to 10.8 tonnes in Hutchinson et al. 2011, and 7.2 tonnes in Sellers et al. 2017.

 Preparation

 Photo of the original Stan Fossil (on the right) was taken at Black Hills Institute of Geological Research, Inc. from Hill City, South Dakota.

 The bones of Stan the T. rex were cleaned and prepared at the Black Hills Institute where resident paleontologists and paleobotanists continued to study him and the fossilized plants he was discovered with.
 The institute has performed two additional excavations of the site that Stan was discovered, yielding 199 of the 350 known bones of the T. rex, more than 70% in bulk, which made Stan the second most complete T. rex until 2017.

 Since then, additional excavations for other known T. rex specimens, as well as new discoveries regarding the T. rex "Scotty" (RSM P2523.8) in 2019, have made Stan the fifth most complete T. rex.
-However, BHI 3033 is still one of the most famous T. rex discoveries, and more than sixty casts of the skeleton are on display and requested by museums all around the world.
+However, "Stan" is still one of the most famous T. rex discoveries, and more than 60 casts of the skeleton are on display and requested by museums all around the world.